kickstarter/telekinesis/README.md

 (by just calling `checkpointer.checkpoint`) or up to a particular sequence number (by calling `checkpointer.checkpoint(record.sequence_number)`).

-While a `DistributedConsumer` can be initialized with an `:initial_position_in_stream` option, any existing checkpoint for a shard will take precedent over that value.
+While a `KCL` consumer can be initialized with an `:initial_position_in_stream` option, any existing checkpoint for a shard will take precedent over that value.
 Furthermore, any existing STATE in DynamoDB will take precedent, so if you start a consumer with `initial_position_in_stream: 'LATEST'` and then restart with `initial_position_in_stream: 'TRIM_HORIZON'` you still end up starting from `LATEST`.

 ## Java client logging